Gagan-Shenoy/CN_Project/README.md

     ```bash
     python app.py
     ```
- ### Also make sure that you are giving the right path to the pcap file and also the file is of pcap format
+ ### Also make sure that you are giving the right path to the pcap file and, also check that the file indeed is of pcap format